Careers360 Logo

 Where: Beta is the angle subtended by the eyepiece at the image and Alpha is the angle subtended at the eye by the object

-The NCERT solutions for class 12 physics are important in the CBSE 12th exams since on average 12% of questions are asked in the board exam from NCERT Physics class 12 chapter 9.
-For exams like NEET and JEE Mains, from the unit optics, 2 to 3 questions are expected.
-Learning the NCERT class 12 Physics chapter 9 solutions can be helpful to solve questions from other reference books also.
+NCERT solutions for Class 12 Physics are crucial for the CBSE 12th exams, as approximately 12% of the questions are drawn from Chapter 9.
+For competitive exams like NEET and JEE Mains, 2 to 3 questions typically come from the optics unit.
+Mastering the NCERT Class 12 Physics Chapter 9 solutions can also assist in solving problems from other reference books.

 From the NCERT chapter ray optics, 6 to 9 marks questions are asked for CBSE board exam